ARCAD-Software/microservices-vscode/docs/server-connection.md

 ![Extensions](_media/tms-extensions.png)

-Check the **Enable trace in ARCAD-Transformer Microservices** output box to (?)
+Check the **Enable trace in ARCAD-Transformer Microservices output** box to populate the Output view for get the logs and trace the steps of the process.

 Set the **Port Number** used to connect to the ARCAD-Transformer Microservices Server.
 By default, the server used is **5265**.

 It is possible to use a secure connection (**HTTPS**), make sure to set the path to a local file containing the server's certificate chain in PEM format.
+Add a `0` at the end of your port number when using HTTPS.

 The **Field Usages Coloring** settings section allows you to customize the visual presentation of your returned results, enhancing clarity and differentiation for better readability.